- To learn more about the faculty and staff of the Occupational Therapy Program, click here.

 The OT program of study is conceived as a lock step curriculum.
 All courses of one semester must be completed before moving on to the next.
 A delay in taking the course in sequence will result in a delay in the date of graduation from the program.

 Classes begin in the Fall semester of each year.
-Applications will be accepted beginning in September for the class beginning the following fall.
-Interviews will be conducted in the period from February -March.
-The incoming class will be selected by mid April.
+Applications will be accepted beginning in July for the class beginning the following fall.
+Interviews will be conducted in the period from February-March.
 All prerequisite courses must be completed, and grades received by the Registrar’s Office prior to the start of classes in the Fall.

 As a graduate program, students are expected to maintain a minimum grade point average of 3.0.